Goals, Objectives, Competencies, Activities, and Assessments

 • Outreach and Consultation

 The Doctoral Psychology Intern position is a part of SHS, a department of Student Life at UVU.
 At SHS, interns join a team of clinicians who enjoy their work and collaborate well with each other.
 The environment is friendly and we enjoy having fun.
 SHS houses both a mental health clinic as well as a medical clinic in an integrated medicine delivery model.
 Interns are able to interface with medical professionals directly regarding mutual clients.
-The mental health clinic also engages in training new therapists; interns gain the opportunity to participate in this process by providing supervision to practicum trainees and externs.
+The mental health clinic also engages in training new therapists; interns gain the opportunity to participate in this process by providing supervision to practicum trainees and externs when available.

 Several specific experiences and additional emphases to the program are worth noting: